 Assessing Your Business’s Solvency

-The ability to assess your business’s solvency can provide valuable insight into its financial stability.
+Assessing your business’s solvency can provide valuable insight into its financial stability.
 Key solvency ratios include the debt-to-assets ratio, the interest coverage ratio, the equity ratio, and the debt-to-equity (D/E) ratio.

-Other indicators of insolvency include significant experience continuing losses, liquidity ratios below 1, overdue taxes, and strained relationships with current creditors more customers.
-By regularly monitoring these factors and seeking professional advice when necessary, you can minimise the risk of your business facing financial distress.
+Other indicators of insolvency include significant experience continuing losses, liquidity ratios below 1, overdue taxes, and strained relationships with current creditors.

 Strategies for Rescuing Your Bar or Restaurant Business